GrapheneOS/hardened_malloc/README.md

 ## Memory tagging

-Random tags are set for all slab allocations when allocated.
-5 possible values are excluded: the default 0 tag, a statically reserved free tag, the previous tag used for the slot, the current (or previous) tag used for the slot to the left and the current (or previous) tag used for the slot to the right.
-3 of these are dynamic random values.
-When a slab allocation is freed, the reserved free tag is set for the slot.
-Linear overflows are deterministically detected.
+Random tags are set for all slab allocations when allocated, with 5 excluded values:

+1. the default `0` tag
+2. a statically *reserved free tag*
+3. the previous tag used for the slot
+4. the current (or previous) tag used for the slot to the left
+5. the current (or previous) tag used for the slot to the right

+When a slab allocation is freed, the *reserved free tag* is set for the slot.

+This ensures the following properties:

+- Linear overflows are deterministically detected.
-Use-after-free has deterministic detection until the freed slot goes through both the random and FIFO quarantines, gets allocated again, goes through both quarantines again and then finally gets allocated again for a 2nd time.
-Since the default 0 tag isn't used, untagged memory can't access malloc allocations and vice versa, although it may make sense to reuse the default tag for free data to avoid reducing the possible random tags from 15 to 14, since freed data is always zeroed anyway.
+- Use-after-free are deterministically detected until the freed slot goes through both the random and FIFO quarantines, gets allocated again, goes through both quarantines again and then finally gets allocated again for a 2nd time.
+  Since the default `0` tag isn't used, untagged memory can't access malloc allocations and vice versa, although it may make sense to reuse the default tag for free data to avoid reducing the possible random tags from 15 to 14, since freed data is always zeroed anyway.

 Slab allocations are done in a statically reserved region for each size class and all metadata is in a statically reserved region, so interactions between